stephenberry/glaze/docs/p2996-reflection.md

 constexpr auto count = glz::detail::count_members<Derived>;
 // count == 3 (2 from Base + 1 from Derived)
 ```

+> **Note:** Two shapes still need a `glz::meta`.
+The first is two members with one name: a member
+> that hides a member of a base class is a member of its own, and two bases can repeat a name as
+> well, so the reflection lists both under that name, the writer emits the key twice and the reader
+> cannot be instantiated for the type at all.
+Give such a type a `glz::meta` that names its members
+> apart, such as `glz::object("base_x", &Base::x, "x", &Derived::x)`.
+The second is a base inherited
+> twice *non*-virtually: it has two subobjects, whose members the compiler refuses to name
+> unambiguously, while a virtual base is a single shared subobject and is reflected once.
+>
+> A `glz::meta` written for a base class is not consulted for a derived type that is reflected
+> automatically, because the reflection reads the base's data members: the same base serializes as
+> `{"renamed":1}` on its own and as `{"raw":1,"extra":2}` inside such a derived type.

 ### Automatic Enum String Serialization